Barbara K. Charbonneau-Dahlen

-Barbara K. Charbonneau-Dahlen PhD, RN, is a Pembina Chippewa advocating for those who have experienced sexual abuse.
-She filed a suit alleging abuse at St. Paul's Indian Mission School, in Marty, South Dakota.
-She holds both a Bachelor's and master's degree from University of North Dakota (UND).
-She has also completed the Family Nurse Practitioner certification program at UND.
-She currently works at Minnesota State University Mankato in the School of Nursing.
+Barbara K. Charbonneau-Dahlen PhD, RN (Woksape Yunayewichayapi Win) was an enrolled member of the Turtle Mountain Band of Chippewa Indians.
+She was a tenured professor of nursing who advocated for indigenous recruitment into the nursing field and fought for those who have experienced sexual abuse.
+She earned both a Bachelor's and master's degree from University of North Dakota (UND).
+She completed the Family Nurse Practitioner certification program at UND and earned a doctorate from Florida Atlantic University Christine E. Lynn College of Nursing.
+She was a professor at Minnesota State University Mankato in the School of Nursing until her passing.

-She received ANA's 2002 Research Practice Award for her study, "Problems and Resources of American Indian Elders."
+Charbonneau-Dahlen received ANA's 2002 Research Practice Award for her study, "Problems and Resources of American Indian Elders."
 She developed the Dream Catcher/Medicine Wheel Model which was implemented to recruit nurses through the Retention of American Indians into Nursing (RAIN) Program at the University of North Dakota.
+She filed a suit alleging abuse at St. Paul's Indian Mission School, in Marty, South Dakota.